openedx/edx-platform/openedx/core/djangoapps/course_apps/docs/decisions/001-course-apps.rst

-To be able to show these Course Apps to course admins, they will need to provide some bits of metadata, such as a name, a description etc. Additionally we will need a common interface for such assps so they can be enabled/disabled uniformly.
+To be able to show these Course Apps to course admins, they will need to provide some bits of metadata, such as a name, a description etc. Additionally we will need a common interface for such apps so they can be enabled/disabled using a standard common interface.

 To do this we can follow the example of existing plugins, [such as Course Tabs](https://github.com/edx/edx-platform/blob/636b2ca4c5add531cfce755fdb8965599acd79e0/common/lib/xmodule/xmodule/tabs.py#L24-L243),